tanij/duckuments/docs/atoms_60_software_reference/00_part_sw_manuals.md

-# Software reference {#part:before-you-start}
+# Software reference {#book:sw-carpentry status=ready nonumber=1}

-This part describes things that you should know about UNIX/Linux environments.
+This part describes quick reference about the UNIX/Linux environments.

-Documentation writers: please make sure that every command used has a section in these chapters.
+Note: Documentation writers: please make sure that every command used has a section in these chapters.
+You are encouraged to link to other sources of information.